 Seating Should Blend In

 Skip traditional banquet chairs.
-Go for wooden benches, vintage mismatched chairs, or rattan.
+Choose rattan, vintage mismatched chairs, or wooden benches.

 Light It Right